 This post is also available in: Español

-Recipe for a Mexican hummus, give it a try, you’ll love it.
+This recipe for a Mexican hummus is spicy, addictive and delicous, give it a try, you’ll love it.

 Here is the recipe for this